Go to their Facebook page to see what's going on.

 Bill Sam Caldwell Memorial

 This historic 60 mile race loop through Windham County Vermont is now a scenic show-n-go ride.
-The 2014 TOV ride is scheduled for Saturday, May 17th at 11:00am, rain date Sunday, May 18th
+Due to the fussy weather on Saturday, we have opted for SUNDAY, MAY 18TH AT 11AM with shorter ride option starting at 12pm.

 !
 Shorter Ride Option ! - There's a 32+/- mile option leaving from West Hill at 12:00pm.
 Don't be shy, there is usually lots of interest in this ride to Saxtons River, east on Route 121 to Back Westminster Road over Kurn Hattin and back to Putney on Westminster West Road heading south.